 - Are all your presentations created with the same template?

-- Are you using high and low contrast for text and background?
+- Are you using high contrast between text and background?

 - Does the presentation include text descriptions for all graphics and pictures?